iLert/docs/integrations/zendesk.md

 You need to have admin rights to setup this integration.

-## In iLert: create a Zendesk connector and link it with an alert source <a id="alarm-source"></a>
+## In ilert: create a Zendesk connector and link it with an alert source <a id="alarm-source"></a>

-**Admin authorization required** To set up the integration, you must have admin rights in iLert.
+**Admin authorization required** To set up the integration, you must have admin rights in ilert.

 1. Click the gear icon → **Connectors**